1 Corinthians 15:29

 Core Message

-Paul is arguing for the reality of the resurrection by pointing out practices that would be meaningless if the dead were not raised.
-Specifically, he mentions baptism for the dead as an example.
+The Apostle Paul is emphasizing the necessity and reality of the resurrection of the dead by pointing out the practice of being baptized on behalf of the dead, which would be meaningless if the dead are not raised.

 Advanced